Meridian Benefice

 rebecca.boswell@elydiocese.org 07904 487912

 We follow recommended safeguarding practice in recruiting, training and supporting our ordained and lay ministers, our employees and our volunteers.
-Recruitment includes Criminal Records Bureau checks for those working regularly or substantially with children and/or vulnerable adults.
+Recruitment includes Disclosure and Barring Service checks for those working regularly or substantially with children and/or vulnerable adults.
 Health and safety policies are in place and we have provided adequate insurance cover for all activities undertaken in the name of the parish.
 All those working on behalf of the parish have agreed to comply with the safeguarding policy and with the good practice guidelines for their work.

 We respond without delay to any complaint that a child or vulnerable adult in our care may have been harmed by the behaviour of an employee or volunteer working on behalf of the church.
 We always seek advice on such matters from outside this church, and we will co-operate with statutory agencies during any enquiries they need to make into allegations against a member of the church community.
 During those enquiries we will do our best to ensure that those making an allegation, and those against whom an allegation is made, are supported appropriately.